Master Thesis Topics

 For the reaction e+ e- -> Y(4S) -> B anti-B it is often assumed that pairs of charged and neutral B mesons are produced at equal rate as expected in case of isospin symmetry.
 But isopsin is only an approximate symmetry.
 With the world's largest Y(4S) dataset of the Belle experiment it will be possible to make an improved measurement of the decay rates to B+ B- and B0 anti-B0 pairs.
 These branching fractions are an essential input for many other results.

 The fact that only two B mesons are produced in e+e- -> Y(4S) events makes the future Belle II experiment a unique device to measure several B mesons decays involving undetected neutrinos.
+One of them is the rare decay B -> K(*) nu nu which is sensitive to physics beyond the standard model.
 The trick for these measurements is to reconstruct all decay particles of one of the B mesons.
 A new algorithm for the full reconstruction of a B meson was developed for Belle II and comprises over 1000 decay modes.
 However, inclusive B meson reconstruction techniques where the full B meson decay chain is not explicitly reconstructed have shown similar performance in Belle measurement.
 Thus a considerable gain in sensitivity can be expected by developing an inclusive B reconstruction algorithm for Belle II and integrating it in the existing framework for the exclusive reconstruction.

 Real-time grid production quality monitoring